Maximbrg/legalAI/README.md

 # Criminal Case Classification Project

-T## Criminal Case Classification Project

 This repository houses a project focused on classifying key aspects of criminal cases within the Israeli legal framework.
 The project leverages a few-shot learning approach for accurate sentence classification relevant to sentencing decisions.